kubeflow/community/proposals/wgs/wg-charter.md

 - Work with the steering committee (Approvers) to gain approval.
   This can simply be submitting a PR and sending mail to [steering@kubeflow.org].
   If more substantial changes are desired it is advisable to socialize those before drafting a PR.
-    - The steering committee will be looking to ensure the scope of the SIG as represented in the charter is reasonable (and within the scope of Kubeflow) and that processes are fair.
+    - The steering committee will be looking to ensure the scope of the WG as represented in the charter is reasonable (and within the scope of Kubeflow) and that processes are fair.
 - For large changes alert the rest of the Kubeflow community (Participants) as the scope of the changes becomes clear.
   Sending mail to [kubeflow-discuss@googlegroups.com] and/or announcing at the community meeting are a good ways to do this.